simonxiang1/math_notes/README.md

 # Math Notes
-These are a collection of (sometimes incomplete) notes I live-TeXed during my undergraduate studies at UT Austin.
+These are a collection of notes I TeXed (often live in class) during my undergraduate studies at UT Austin.
+They are often incomplete.

 ## Reading Projects
 - [Langevin MCMC (slides)](independent_reading/langevin_MCMC_drp/drp_slides.pdf) — mentored by [Bobby Shi](https://rhshi.github.io/) in Summer 2023.